 Known for his creativity, people skills, energy and ideas, Nick is involved in all areas of Media Giants; particularly new business, start-up projects and editorial and creative consultancies to existing and prospective clients.

-He continues to work as a comedy writer across various media and even once wrote a stage pantomime, Footy Castaways, which was performed to acclaim at the Last Laugh and, if nothing else, was unique in starring Eric Bana, Lisa McCune, Dipper, Peter Daicos and Tim Watson.
+An occasional comedy writer across various media, Nick even once wrote a stage pantomime, Footy Castaways, which was performed to acclaim at the Last Laugh theatre restaurant and, if nothing else, was unique in starring Eric Bana, Lisa McCune, Peter Daicos and Tim Watson and a Brownlow Medallist, Robert Dipierdomenico, in the challenging role of a gorilla.

 Since starting at The Sun newspaper in Melbourne as a cadet journalist in 1982, Michael has developed a media career that has taken him in many different directions (confusingly, often at the same time).
 He’s covered State and Federal elections for daily newspapers, been a satirical columnist for major metro newspapers, contributed to dozens of magazines and websites, served as a media adviser to two Victorian Premiers, written or edited top-selling non-fiction books and worked on TV shows, radio programs and videos.
 He’s also edited or published more than 100 magazines, and has developed membership and marketing campaigns for AFL football clubs.